A Note on Entanglement Entropy for Primary Fermion Fields in JT Gravity: Entanglement entropy

 Entanglement entropy is related to the reduced density matrix of the region $V$, the problem of finding an explicit expression for the local density matrix $\rho_{V}$ is equivalent to solving the resolvent of the two point correlators $C_{V}$ in the massless case. {\it Resolvent} is a standard technique in complex analysis, the use of the resolvent technique for free massless fermions was first introduced in \cite{Casini:2009vk} to study the entanglement entropy in vacuum on the plane, and subsequently for the entanglement entropy of a chiral fermion on the torus \cite{Blanco:2019cet,Fries:2019acy,He:2022xkh}.
-In this section we will first review the derivation of the entanglement entropy for a massless Dirac field in two dimensional vacuum Minkowski spacetime in terms of the resolvent technique, and we can get the entanglement entropy of a single interval for a massless Dirac field in 2D conformally flat JT gravity as long as we can solve the resolvent of the two point correlators $C_{V}$ in JT gravity.
+In this section we will first review the derivation of the entanglement entropy for a massless Dirac field in two dimensional vacuum Minkowski spacetime in terms of the resolvent technique, and we can get the entanglement entropy of a single interval for a massless Dirac field in 2D conformally flat JT gravity by redefining the field in terms of the conformal factor as the Fermion field.